Overview

 🚗 Getting There

-The Golden Bridge is only accessible via the Bà Nà Hills complex - there is no independent route.
-From the upper cable car terminal at Bà Nà Hills, follow the path through the French Village approximately 15 minutes uphill to the bridge entrance.
-Signage within the complex is clear.
-The Bà Nà Hills complex is 25km west of Đà Nẵng city centre; most visitors arrive by taxi, Grab, or hotel shuttle to the base cable car station.
+The Golden Bridge is only accessible as part of the Bà Nà Hills complex - there is no independent route in.
+From the upper cable car terminal, follow signs through the French Village section roughly 15 minutes uphill to the bridge entrance.
+To reach the bridge directly, take the Station 1 (Ga Số 1) cable car line from the top terminal.
+The Bà Nà Hills base station is 25km west of Đà Nẵng city centre - most visitors come by Grab, taxi, or hotel shuttle.
+There is no public bus that goes directly to the base station.

 What to Expect